huguesdevimeux/SuperPacman-MP2BA1-2020/src/CONCEPTION.md

 ### Areas (superpacman/area)

-*class Level0
+- class Level0
-*class Level1
+- class Level1
-*class Level2
+- class Level2

-*class NonRandomArea extended by Level0,1,2
+- class NonRandomArea extended by Level0,1,2
-*class RandomArea
+- class RandomArea

 we differentiated these two classes as we have created an extension - procedural levels that generate randomly hence the random and non random areas

-*class SuperPacmanArea
+- class SuperPacmanArea

 ### Behaviors (superpacman/behavior)

-*class NonRandomBehavior
+- class NonRandomBehavior
-*class RandomBehavior
+- class RandomBehavior
 likewise, we differentiate random and non random behaviors

-*abstract class SuperPacmanBehavior
+- abstract class SuperPacmanBehavior
-*enum SuperPacmanCellType - allows for the automatic creation of players based on the celltypes on the map *class SuperPacmanCell
+- enum SuperPacmanCellType - allows for the automatic creation of players based on the celltypes on the map
+- class SuperPacmanCell

 ### Handlers (superpacman/handler)

-*interface SuperPacmanInteractionVisitor
+- interface SuperPacmanInteractionVisitor
-implemented by SuperPacon] - manages the pause status of the game *class GameOverGUI[extension] - manages end of game statusmanPlayerHandler
+implemented by SuperPacon] - manages the pause status of the game
+- class GameOverGUI[extension] - manages end of game statusmanPlayerHandler

 ### MazeUtils (superpacman/mazeutils)

-le conce
+- Class `RandomPacmanMazeStructure` : Self-explanatory.
+Generate the maze structure, that will be used by RandomPacmanMap.
+- Class `RandomPacmanMap` : Generate the pacman map, by generating every specifities, such as bonuses placement, doors placement, ghosts spawn, etc.

 ### Miscleanous graphics (superpacman/SuperPacmanGraphics)

-*class SuperPacmanPlayerStatusGUI
+- class SuperPacmanPlayerStatusGUI
-+class PauseGUI [extension] - manages the pause status of the game *class GameOverGUI[extension] - manages end of game status seemed reasonable to create these classes as GUI as they simply popup texts when certain conditions are met (pause or game over)
+- class PauseGUI [extension] - manages the pause status of the game
+- class GameOverGUI[extension] - manages end of game status

+seemed reasonable to create these classes as GUI as they simply popup texts when certain conditions are met (pause or game over)

 ### Superpacman game (game/superpacman)
-*class SuperPacman - general class that will initialise player in the area, be it a random area or not
+- class SuperPacman - general class that will initialise player in the area, be it a random area or not

 ## Extensions